HearyShen/SudaLogin/README.md

 # SudaLogin

 ## 0 Caption

-- A simple Andorid app that helps log into the Gatway of Soochow University(mainland, China).
+- A tiny Andorid app that brings logging into the Gatway of Soochow University*(mainland, China)* more easily.

+## 1 Introduction

+### 1.1  Features

+- **Auto Save** :  save userID and password automatically
+- **Smart Login** :  automatically login(when launching) if current account has been used frequently.

+### 1.2  Requirements

+- supports Android OS, from version 4.0 to 7.1